nicoespeon/abracadabra/README.md

 VS Code ships with [basic refactoring operations][vscode-refactorings].
 But they tend to be limited and we didn't found the UX to be very intuitive.

 There is also an extension called [JS Refactor][js-refactor] that provides JS automated refactorings for VS Code.
 But we didn't like its UX much (e.g. it takes a lot of keystrokes to extract a variable).
-Also, it didn't support JS class syntax well, nor JSX, TS and TSX when we decided to create **Refactorix**.
+Also, it didn't support JS class syntax well, nor JSX, TS and TSX when we decided to create **Abracadabra**.

 <!-- Links -->